Working in Barcelona?

-Without a doubt, expats working in Barcelona benefit from the city’s convenient location right on the Mediterranean Sea.
+Without a doubt, expats in Barcelona benefit from the city’s convenient location right by the Mediterranean Sea.
 Barcelona has in fact been a major hub for business and trade for centuries.
-Thus, expats with plans on working in Barcelona’s trading and manufacturing industries may have found just the right place.
-However, aside from the city’s traditional sectors, tourism and culture are also on the rise.
+Thus, expats planning on working in Barcelona’s trading and manufacturing industries may have found just the right place.
+Aside from the city’s traditional sectors, tourism and culture are also on the rise.
 After all, Barcelona is considered a major center for art, architecture, and design.

-While you are working in Barcelona, you will quickly realize that the tertiary sector plays an important role within Barcelona’s economy, mostly because it provides most jobs in the city.
-Aside from the tertiary sector, manufacturing is a major industry in Barcelona.
-However, there are other fields which contribute significantly to Barcelona’s economy.
-In this section, we are introducing some of these sectors to expats working in Barcelona.
+While you are working in Barcelona, you will quickly realize that the tertiary sector plays an important role in Barcelona’s economy, primarily because it provides the most jobs.
+Nevertheless, the manufacturing industry and various other fields also contribute significantly to Barcelona’s economy.

 The ICT sector is considered one of the major contributors to Barcelona’s economy.
 The sector combines IT and telecommunication with audiovisual systems which make up new ICT applications.
 The ICT sector is highly productive.
-With over 1,700 companies and 155 research institutes, Catalonia and particularly Barcelona make up a major ICT hub.
-Working in Barcelona’s ICT sector gives you a particular advantage as you benefit from social, commercial, institutional and educational programs in Barcelona.
+With over 2,150 companies and 210 research institutes, Catalonia and particularly Barcelona make up a major ICT hub.
+Working in the ICT sector gives you a particular advantage as you benefit from social, commercial, institutional, and educational programs in Barcelona.